hsf-training/hsf-training-cicd/index.md

 Introduction
 ------------

-You've have recently learned about CI/CD through GitHub and Travis CI.
-In ATLAS we use uses GitLab to host our code.
+At CERN, we use GitLab to host our code.
 GitLab is bundled with a built-in CI/CD system that we'll learn how to develop on to make our code robust to errors, preserved, and reproducible.

 The aim of this module is to:
 - explore what it means to build a CI/CD workflow